decidim/decidim/decidim-admin/README.md

 ## Usage

 This will add an admin dashboard to manage an organization an all its entities.
-It's included by default with Decidim.
+It is included by default with Decidim.

 ## Installation